 UVA's undergraduate program in Neuroscience is an interdisciplinary major offering a Bachelor of Arts degree.
 Functioning under the auspices of the College of Arts and Sciences, the Neuroscience program offers courses in the departments of psychology and biology, with research labs functioning throughout the University as well as the School of Medicine.
 The major is designed for students who have a strong interest in the biology of the nervous system and a desire to conduct original research with UVA neuroscientists.
 A maximum of 25 students will be selected for the program each year.
 Student selection will be based on prior academic and research performance and an essay explaining the student’s interest in neuroscience.
 The program will provide majors with the background and skills for continued study in graduate and professional schools.

 - To provide students with a structure for coursework that assures a solid grounding in natural science and an overall familiarity with neuroscience as a discipline.

-- To sponsor events that communicate neuroscience research and activities on grounds, as well as provide students with information on research careers.
+- To sponsor events that communicate neuroscience research and activities on grounds, as well as provide students with information on research and medical careers.
 Such events include special lectures, symposiums, and workshops on graduate school and career options.

 - To provide opportunities for undergraduate students to conduct research in Neuroscience Graduate Program Laboratories in the College of Arts and Sciences and in other schools at UVA.